Notes on the Geography of Guyana: Guyana: From Wood to Concrete

 Some old buildings have been cleared away but not replaced.
 The Astor Cinema opened here in 1939 with a William Holden film and kept the projectors running until 2013.
 It was the last of the city's movie theaters; as late as 1989, there had been 50 of them.

-When did wood bite the dust?
-Maybe it's stretching things to point to the cemetery, but, hey, it's stone.
-It's called Le Repentir and stands on the site of a plantation established with that name in the 18th century by Pierre Louis de Suffon, who forever abandoned France in grief over killing his own brother in a duel.
+When did wood begin to bite the dust?
+Maybe it's stretching things to point to the Le Repentir cemetery.
+It stands on the site of a plantation established with that name in the 18th century by Pierre Louis de Suffon, who forever abandoned France in grief over killing his own brother in a duel.
 The city acquired the plantation in the 19th century, kept the name--Repentence--and converted it into a well-managed cemetery.

 The cemetery has since fallen on very hard times.
 Burials continue, but graves are often almost instantly lost in the resurgent forest.
 Here, an old carriage lane cuts through the cemetery-turned-jungle.